SCA Scoring Protocol

 7. We can start tasting between minute 10 and 12 from the beginning of the infusion, when the temperature reaches about 60 degrees.

-9. With the second pass (the temperature of the coffee will be close to 50 degrees) we can write down the coffee descriptors.
-We started to assess the characteristics, marking the scales but not yet putting the scores.
-Here we have to finish evaluating the uniformity, cleanliness and sweetness of the coffee, we also note the intensity and type of possible defect found.
+9. With the second pass (the temperature of the Coffee will be close to 50 degrees) we can write down the descriptors of the Coffee.
+We begin to evaluate the characteristics, marking the scales but not yet putting the scores.
+Here we have to finish evaluating the uniformity, cleanliness and sweetness of the Coffee, we also note the intensity and type of possible defect found.

 11. With the fourth pass (the temperature is close to 30 degrees) we have to finish with the evaluation, the description and the scores of all attributes.